iterative/dvc.org/content/docs/command-reference/exp/init.md

   > This only has an effect when used with `--type=dl`.

 - `--explicit` - do not assume default locations of project dependencies and outputs.
-You'll have to provide specific locations via other options or config files.
-If combined with `--interactive`, prompts won't have default values.
+You'll have to provide specific locations via other options or `dvc config exp`.
+In `--interactive` this removes default values from prompts.

 - `-n <stage>`, `--name <stage>` - specify a custom name for the stage generated by this command.
 The default is `train`.
 It can only contain letters, numbers,